Hangar Flying

 Original Builder Inscriptions Found on EAA Travel Air

-EAA Museum, History, Vintage
+EAA Museum, Honoring The Past, Vintage

 The mechanics working on the restoration of EAA’s classic Travel Air found something truly incredible when they uncovered its wings: inscriptions on the original ailerons that date back to the ...
 Read more